google/certificate-transparency-go/trillian/docs/ManualDeployment.md

  - The `--admin_server` option for `createtree` indicates the address (host:port) that tree creation gRPC requests should be sent to; it should match the `--rpc_endpoint` for the log server.
- - Other options (`--pem_key_path`, `--pem_key_password`,
-   `--signature_algorithm`) allow control of the private keys used for *Trillian*'s signatures over the log's contents.  **Note** that this is not the private key used for signing externally-visible content of the CT log (see [below](#key-generation)).
-(Instead, these signatures allow for future deployment scenarios where the Trillian services are operated by a different entity than the CT personality, and so a trust boundary between the two is needed.)
  - The `--max_root_duration` option should be set to less than the log's MMD.
    This ensures that the log periodically produces a fresh STH even if there are no updates.
 Make sure to leave a reasonable safety margin (e.g., 23h59m seems